Stunning engagement rings with VS1 clarity super ideal cut diamonds from White Flash.

 And as we go higher in carat size, inclusions become more obvious as the relative facet size increases.

-For smaller sized diamonds (less than 2 carats), a VS1 and VS2 diamond will look just about the same and a skilled eye is required to notice differences using magnification aids.
+For smaller sized diamonds (less than 2 carats), a VS1 and VS2 diamond will look just about the same and it will require a skilled eye and magnification aids to notice the differences.

 To give you an idea of what they look like in real life, watch the following video comparison between a VS1 and VS2 diamond ring.